NBC News - Breaking News & Top Stories - Latest World, US & Local News

 Top Stories

-Darren McCollester / Getty Images
+Michael Reynolds / Pool via Getty Images

 U.S. news